 Trish received her bachelor’s degree from UMass Amherst in Political Science and her Law Degree from Suffolk University.
 After practicing law for 14 years, Trish changed careers and earned a certification and a master’s degree in Moderate Special Needs from Bridgewater State University.
 Trish is the lead teacher in the TEC Transition 1 program located at Westwood High School.
 In her leisure time, Trish enjoys solving crosswords, spending time with her family, and walking her “toddler with a tail”, aka her 2 year old dog, Valkyrie.

 Erin Ohnemus received her bachelor’s from Bridgewater State University in Severe Special Education and Psychology.
-She is currently pursuing her master’s in Severe Special Education from Fitchburg State University.
-Erin is in her first year teaching students with intensive disabilities.
+She will receive her masters in Severe Special Education from Fitchburg State University in December 2021.
+Erin is in her third year teaching students with intensive disabilities.